mikrono/tModLoaderWiki_kr_ko/Basic-Sounds.md

 Volume defaults to `1f` (100%) and can range from `0f` to `1f`.

 ## Pitch
 Pitch can be adjusted up or down and defaults to `0f`.
-The lower limit, `-1f`, is down one octive and the upper limit, `1f`, is up one octive.
+The lower limit, `-1f`, is down one octave and the upper limit, `1f`, is up one octave.

 ## Pitch Variance
 Pitch variance is a randomness added to the pitch each time the sound is played.
 This can add some variety to sounds to make them less repetitive.